Cyriacusifeco/helpbot/backend/API_doc.md

 GET /api/queries-> get all queries

-POST /api//queries -> create a new query
+POST /api/queries -> create a new query.
 The json must contain **business_id, query_text**.

 PUT /api/queries/:id -> update a particular query

 GET /api/query/:id-> get all info about a particular query with a particular id

-DELETE /api//query/:id -> delete a particular query with a particular id
+DELETE /api/query/:id -> delete a particular query with a particular id